lilygeorgescu/AED/README.md

 ### In order to receive our code fill in this [form](./SecurifAI-form-and-license-PAMI-2021.pdf) and send a copy to georgescu_lily@yahoo.com and raducu.ionescu@gmail.com

 ### License
-SecurifAI’s NonCommercial Use & No Sharing International Public License.
+The source code of our model is released under the SecurifAI’s NonCommercial Use & No Sharing International Public License.
 The details of this license are presented in SecurifAI-license-v1.0.pdf.

 ### Citation
 Please cite our work if you use any material released in this repository.